 3. Use A Clear Payment Descriptor

-We’ve all done it – looked a credit card statement and don’t recognize a charge.
-Our hearts flutter a bit immediately, assuming we’re the victim of credit card fraud and the alarm bells sound.
-After calling your bank to dispute the transaction, you eventually come to find you did authorize the payment – you just didn’t recognize the transaction due to its’ payment descriptor.
+We’ve all done it – looked at a credit card statement and didn’t recognize a charge.
+Our hearts flutter a bit immediately, assuming we’re the victim of credit card fraud, and the alarm bells sound.
+After calling your bank to dispute the transaction, you eventually find you did authorize the payment – you didn’t recognize the transaction due to its’ payment descriptor.
 Sounds familiar, right?
 For both the merchant and consumer, this is a frustrating experience.
-And one that is easily avoided.

 Especially in the high-risk payment world of collections, it is paramount to keep your merchant descriptor accurate.
 If you answer the phone “XYZ Agency,” then ensure your payment descriptor also states, “XYZ Agency.”
-Keeping your customer service number up to date is also important and make sure the same phone line is listed on all forms of communication – letters, emails, website, receipts, and payment descriptors.
+Keeping your customer service number up to date is also important.
+Make sure the same phone line is listed on all communication forms – letters, emails, website, receipts, and payment descriptors.

 4. Keep Detailed Records